JMOriggi/Database-in-Java/README.md

 SimpleDB is a very simple implementation of a Relational DBMS, an often suited only for educational purpose

+## Documentation
+You can find entire JavaDoc at https://hrily.github.io/SimpleDB

+## Projects
 ### Project 1
 Basic SimpleDB structure with Heap file access method, and seqScan operator.
 ![Alt text](/Schema1.JPG )